-We asked Artistic Director John William Trotter to shed some light on the origins, developments, and success of the HerVoice Emerging Women Composers Competition.
+We asked Artistic Director John William Trotter to shed some light on the origins, development, and success of the HerVoice Emerging Women Composers Competition.

 What inspired you to develop a competition specifically for women composers?

 I think it was a confluence of several events.
 Over many years, I have received large quantities of unsolicited manuscripts from composers I have never met, whose work was previously unknown to me.
 Some of these composers could be characterized as “established”, and others as “emerging”.

 Then, in 2019/20, I was elected a Visiting Bye-Fellow at Selwyn College, Cambridge.
 The leader of chapel music at Selwyn College is Sarah MacDonald, the first woman in 800 years appointed to chapel music leadership at either Oxford or Cambridge.
 There are now a total of three, I think.
 While at Cambridge, I happened to attend the launch of the first ever anthology of sacred choral music composed by women, an anthology edited by Sarah.
 That year, Sarah, who is also a composer herself, decided that every Selwyn College chapel service would include at least one piece of music written by a woman.
 She also published works through her own choral series at Selah Publishing in the United States.
 One day, she mentioned it was sometimes challenging to learn of new women composers and asked if I knew any good pieces which might be unknown to her.
 I did indeed, from my work at Wheaton College, where I had been involved in helping students with later stages of the choral composition process, including providing feedback to composers on their drafts and finished compositions.
 Over the years, I conducted several such works in performance and recording, and unsurprisingly, several of them were by women.
 One result of all this was that last year, Wheaton College alum Bethany Ari Randall’s O Quam Gloriosum was published by Selah Publishing.